Anjan-AI/TSAI-EVA5/Session 9 - DATA AUGMENTATION/Readme.md

-# EVA5 - WEEK 8 Assignment #
+# EVA5 - WEEK 9 Assignment #

 ## Assignment: ##
-1. Go through this repository: https://github.com/kuangliu/pytorch-cifar
-2. Extract the ResNet18 model from this repository and add it to your API/repo.
-3. Use your data loader, model loading, train, and test code to train ResNet18 on Cifar10
-4. Your Target is 85% accuracy.
-No limit on the number of epochs.
-Use default ResNet18 code (so params are fixed).
+1. Move your last code's transformations to Albumentations.
+Apply ToTensor, HorizontalFlip, Normalize (at min) + More (for additional points)
+2. Please make sure that your test_transforms are simple and only using ToTensor and Normalize
+3. Implement GradCam function as a module.
+4. Your final code (notebook file) must use imported functions to implement transformations and GradCam functionality
+5. Target Accuracy is 87%
+6. Submit answers to S9-Assignment-Solution.

 ## Below are the Training Details  ##
 ### Parameters and Hyperparameters ###